wrttnwrd/Content-Audit-Prompts/instructions.md

 5. Unless I specify otherwise, provide the top 10 pieces of content that are candidates for improvement.
 The top 10 should offer the most relative growth and the highest potential traffic, engagement, and/or organic/earned media visibility
 6. Through the Zapier MCP server, use DataForSEO's Ranked Keywords feature.
 Find the highest-volume keywords for each opportunity page.
 Include those keywords, the page's current ranking, and the search volume for those phrases, in your analysis.
 7. If the sheet "Keyword List" exists, take the keywords from that sheet, compare it to the ScreamingFrog embeddings, and then tell me the two keywords to which each opportunity page is most similar.
+8. Focus on content quality and audience engagement.
+Do not sacrifice content quality for keyword stuffing or over-optimization.

 ## Guidelines